Explore map data

 On the content page, you can access, organize, browse, search, and work with content on the website.
 You can also add files from your device to create a new item in ArcGIS Online.

-In this tutorial, you will explore ArcGIS Living Atlas, which is a collection of geographic information from around the globe.
+In this tutorial, you will explore ArcGIS Living Atlas, which is a curated collection of geographic information from around the globe.

 - Click the Living Atlas tab.